VCTLabs/bruce/README.txt

 page up, page down
   Move back and forward 5 pages (ignores expose/hide text lines) mouse scroll wheel
-  Scroll large code or html file contents in the page.
+  Scroll large page content.
 You may also drag the contents up or down by dragging a left mouse button press up and down the screen. control-I
   Enter / exit auto-type mode in the interactive interpreter control-F